Border Collie dog receiving vaccination.

 Each state in the United States has its own set of regulations regarding mandatory dog vaccinations.
 To find out the specific vaccine requirements in your state, start by consulting your local veterinarian.
 They are well-versed in state laws and can provide personalized recommendations based on your dog’s age, lifestyle, and health status.
 Additionally, state and local government websites often provide detailed information about mandatory vaccinations.

-It’s also beneficial to refer to guidelines from authoritative organizations such as the American Veterinary Medical Association (AVMA) or the American Animal Hospital Association (AAHA), which regularly update their recommendations based on the latest research and disease prevalence data.
+You can also refer to guidelines from authoritative organizations such as the American Veterinary Medical Association (AVMA) or the American Animal Hospital Association (AAHA), which regularly update their recommendations based on the latest research and disease prevalence data.

 Are titers an alternative to annual dog vaccinations?